 “Masks are effective only when used in combination with frequent hand-cleaning with alcohol-based hand rub or soap and water.” -WHO.int

-• Before putting on a mask, clean hands with alcohol-based hand rub or soap and water.
+• Before putting on a mask, clean your hands with alcohol-based hand rub or soap and water.

 • Avoid touching the mask while using it; if you do, clean your hands with alcohol-based hand rub or soap and water.